The Orbán Government and Public Debt

-Hungary’s public debt stood at 19.41 trillion forints, or 82.2pc of GDP, at the end of the first quarter of 2010, the final quarter before the Fidesz–Christian Democratic People’s Party (KDNP) alliance defeated the Hungarian Socialist Party in the April 2010 National Assembly election (see sources for government-debt data at end of article).
+Hungary’s public debt stood at 21.16 trillion forints, or 80.0 percent of GDP, at the end of the first quarter of 2010, the final quarter before the formation of the second Orbán government (see sources for all public debt data at end of article).

 The Orbán Government’s War on Public Debt

 In his annual State of the State Address in February 2011, Prime Minister Orbán said “In 2011 we are declaring war against government debt. . . .
 We must and will defeat government debt, which is the source of most of our problems and difficulties today.
-If we do not overcome it, then it will overcome us once and for all” (source in Hungarian).
+If we do not overcome it, then it will overcome us once and for all” (source in Hungarian from 24:00).